This is the user manual for the Option Strategy Payoff Calculator.

-The first two versions work exactly the same; they only differ in small visual details (e.g. colors and chart line design).
+The first two (VBA powered) versions work exactly the same; they only differ in small visual details (e.g. colors and chart line design).

-The ODF version lacks dropdown boxes and buttons, as these unfortunately require VBA.
+The other two versions (ODF, NoVBA) lack dropdown boxes and buttons, as these unfortunately require VBA.
 This makes some tasks slightly less convenient (e.g. you type in “C” or “P” instead of selecting call or put in a dropdown box), but all calculations work the same.

 Enable Calculations and Macros